 In order to promote well-being and longevity, Aegon will support charities that encourage physical fitness and mental vitality.
 We will also support charities that promote the prevention of diseases such as research into Alzheimer's, heart disease and cancer, and charities that promote the establishment of livable communities.
 In particular, these communities should include social and environmental projects for the well-being of residents.

-Aegon's Charitable Donations Guidelines sets out minimum guidelines and standards for donations and support to charities, good causes and other non-profit organizations.
-Under this policy, Aegon's aim is to direct most of its donations to three main areas: health, welfare or literacy.
+Aegon's Charitable Donations Standards sets out minimum guidelines and standards for donations and support to charities, good causes and other non-profit organizations.

 But we also want to know that we're working with suppliers who share our basic values.
 That's why we work through a Sustainable Procurement Policy, which sets out minimum environmental and social standards, covering everything from product safety and corruption to fair wages, working conditions and human rights.